mikenewbuild/mikefallows/posts/using-postcss-and-autoprefixer-with-esbuild.md

 The last part is specifying which browsers you want to support in order to define which vendor prefixes are required.
 There's a couple of ways to handle this, but I prefer to add a `browserslist` property to my `package.json` as it's pretty universally supported, and fairly explicit.

-The current default is to specify that usage is greater than 0.5% and at least the last 2 versions which makes sure most commonly used browser versions are included.
+The current default is to specify that usage is greater than 0.5% and at least the last two versions which makes sure most commonly used browser versions are included.

 ```json
 {